gauthiier/nettime/docs/index.md

 <div class="figure"><p class="caption">table 1: Nettime list's components (message, threads, replies) year by year</p></div>

 It is worth noting and explaining here the nomenclature/taxonomy used in the survey.
 First, the survey differentiates between what is called a 'message' and a 'thread', a message being anything that is posted on the list while a thread is a message that has at least one reply (a type of message that initiates a 'dialog'/thread).
-Thus, every thread is a message but not all messages are threads.
+Every thread is a message but not all messages are threads.
 Second, the survey differentiates between what is dubbed a 'reply' and a thread.
 A reply is typically a reply to a thread, or, differently put, it is a reply to a message that makes this initial message a thread.
 Thus reply and thread are closely connected yet different.
 Needless to say that, as for the case of a thread, a reply is a message but not all messages are replies.
 Finally, there is single messages, ones that are neither threads or replies.
 The following chart is a breakdown of _figure 1_, following this 'message-thread-reply' taxonomy.

 ![figure 1: Total number of (1) single messages, (2) threads and (3) replies to threads](figures/figure_1.png)